rustx/neovim-config/README.md

 git clone git@github.com:rustx/neovim-config
 ```

-Finally you can create a symlink to link this repository to your local nvin config folder :
+Finally you can create a symlink to link this repository to your local nvim config folder :

 ```bash
 ln -sr neovim-config $HOME/.config/nvim
 ```

-### Nvim installation
+### Neovim installation

-To enjoy the latests version for neovim on ubuntu, you can use the stable ppa :
+To enjoy the latest neovim version on ubuntu, you can use the stable ppa :

 ```bash
 sudo add-apt-repository ppa:neovim-ppa/stable